The Vim logo, licensed under the VIM LICENSE

 Once it is clear how to edit files and save my changes, the next step is how to navigate a document.

-The "official" way of navigating between text is getting into normal mode, and use h (for left), j (for down), k (for up) and l (for right).
+The "official" way of navigating between text is getting into normal mode, and using h (for left), j (for down), k (for up), and l (for right).

-Especially when learning how to use vim, it seems to make more sense to use the arrow keys, unless
+Especially when learning how to use a vi editor, it seems to make more sense to use the arrow keys, unless

 • one is already accustomed to those keybindings